 My heart is calm and my burden’s light.
-Our episode on Shattered aired last week, you can watch it by clicking this link– Expectations are completely arbitrary when embarking on uncharted territory.
-Meaning, we’ve never filmed anything other than Live Facebook videos and uneventful insta-stories.
+Our episode on Shattered aired last week.
+Expectations are completely arbitrary when embarking on uncharted territory.
+Meaning, we’ve never filmed anything other than live Facebook videos and uneventful insta-stories.
 This was serious.
 The anxiety and anticipation leading up to that day was sobering.

 Here is a very small glimpse of what my house looked like during my interview.
-I had concerns that my beautiful mom’s story would not be told accurately, and caution as we opened our mouths and heart.
-I’m grateful to have met this crew and to have spent precious time gathering memories of my Mom.
+I had concerns that my beautiful mom’s story would not be told accurately as we cautiously opened our mouths and heart.
+I’m grateful to have met this crew and to have spent precious time gathering memories of my her.
 Although they do this for a living, to us the experience was unique.
 I literally fell in love with them, especially the girls.
-So much that we are flying to see them and to spend a few days in NYC, because why not NYC?
+So much that we want to jump on an airplane and go spend a few days in NYC, because why not NYC?

 –I suppose it’s common to develop an attachment when working with someone on the recollection of your most painful moments ever lived-

 - I just received my mom’s case file and all pertinent documents.
 This will really help with accurately writing specific information.

 - Realizing, all of the sudden, that I have some things to work through (mind-sets, habits, strongholds, and what is really standing out to me is how I place blame to something or someone when something painful happens.

 What if I couldn’t associate an event with a personal wrong doing, who would I blame?